 Deep Knowledge, Focused Experience

-User Experience Architecture, Content, and Advocacy Communications Strategy
+UX Architecture, Content Strategy, and Advocacy Communications Strategy

 From user experience design to accessibility to content strategy to engagement, my experiences in web communications and non-profit advocacy have led me to what really works to motivate an organization's supporters and enabled me to make successful changes even in the most high-test environments.